Yashmalhotra98/mark-4-HTML-CSS-Personal-Portfolio/README.md

 Hey!
 Welcome to my portfolio.

 It's a simplistic portfolio website with all the assignments.
-It showcases my Level 0 journey from scratch with Tanay Pratap and Team NeoG through Youtube.
+It showcases my Level 0 journey from scratch with Tanay Pratap and NeoGCamp Team through Youtube.

 For now, I know: